Skip to main content

 About

-Aztecs: The Last Sun is a single player strategy game.
-It was developed by Play2Chill S.A. and was released on September 23, 2025.
+Aztecs: The Last Sun is a single player survival city builder game with economy and historical themes.
+It was developed by Play2Chill S.A. and was released on May 22, 2026.
 It received mostly positive reviews from players.

 Skip User Reviews